 The school’s approach to RSE and PHSE will be conducted within a clear morals and values framework based on the above principles.
-It also aims to equip all students with accurate, unbiased knowledge about relationships, sex and health.
-Furthermore it will give students the opportunity to acquire life skills that will help them make good use of this knowledge.
+It also aims to equip all pupils with accurate, unbiased knowledge about relationships, sex and health.
+Furthermore it will give them the opportunity to acquire life skills that will help make good use of this knowledge.
 The programme will enable students to explore and respect their own and others’ opinions, attitudes and values.

 Moral and values framework

 The school believes that RSE and PHSE should be delivered within the following framework and the RSE and PHSE programme will promote:

 - self respect;

 - respect and tolerance towards others who may have different backgrounds, cultures, feelings, views and sexuality;